Auld Lang Syne: Recordings

-The first recording of the song was made on wax cylinder in 1898 by the Englishmen Charles Samuel Myers and Alfred Cort Hadden, who sang it in a demonstration of the new technology whilst on an expedition to record Aboriginal Australian music with figures including Charles Gabriel Seligman, W.H.R.
+The first recording of the song was made on wax cylinder in 1898 by the Englishmen Charles Samuel Myers and Alfred Cort Hadden, who sang it in a demonstration of the new technology whilst on an expedition to record Torres Strait Islander music with figures including Charles Gabriel Seligman, W.H.R.
 Rivers and Sidney Herbert Ray.
 The original 1898 recording can be heard online via the British Library Sound Archive website.

 As a standard in music, "Auld Lang Syne" has since been recorded many times, in every conceivable style, by many artists, both well-known and obscure.
 The first commercial recording was probably that of Frank C. Stanley, who recorded the song in 1910 (which can be heard above).
 In late 1999 an instrumental rendition by the American saxophonist Kenny G reached No. 7 on the Billboard Hot 100 upon release as a single.
 At the time of charting it was the oldest-written song to make the Hot 100 charts.
 Kenny G's recording incorporates an audio collage of sound bites taken from throughout 20th century history.